mesosphere/spark-build/docs/fault-tolerance.md

 Failures such as host, network, JVM, or application failures can affect the behavior of three types of Spark components:

-- DCOS Spark Service
+- DC/OS Spark Service
 - Batch Jobs
 - Streaming Jobs

-## DCOS Spark Service
+## DC/OS Spark Service

-The DCOS Spark service runs in Marathon and includes the Mesos Cluster Dispatcher and the Spark History Server.
+The DC/OS Spark service runs in Marathon and includes the Mesos Cluster Dispatcher and the Spark History Server.
 The Dispatcher manages jobs you submit via `dcos spark run`.
 Job data is persisted to Zookeeper.
 The Spark History Server reads event logs from HDFS.
 If the service